secretkeylabs/wallet-connect/webapp/README.md

     yarn add @walletconnect/qrcode-modal
     ```

-2. Setup Wallet Conenct client
+2. Setup Wallet Connect client

     We want to store the Client "globally" and set it up as soon as possible, so: